davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 # Comparison to TLS Trust Expressions

-{{I-D.davidben-tls-trust-expr}} describes Trust Expressions, another trust anchor negotiation mechanism that aims to solve similar problems.
+{{?I-D.davidben-tls-trust-expr}} describes Trust Expressions, another trust anchor negotiation mechanism that aims to solve similar problems.
 The mechanisms differ in the following ways:

 * `trust_anchors` is usable by more kinds of PKIs.
 Trust Expressions express trust anchor lists relative to named “trust stores”, maintained by root programs.
 Arbitrary lists may not be easily expressible. `trust_anchors` does not have this restriction.